 Multistate Professional Responsibility Examination (MPRE)

 In addition to the UBE, a passing score on the Multistate Professional Responsibility Examination (MPRE) is also required to become a licensed Oklahoma attorney.
 The MPRE tests an examinee’s knowledge of the ethics rules related to the practice of law.
 According to the NCBE, the purpose of the MPRE is to “measure examinees' knowledge and understanding of established standards related to the professional conduct of lawyers.”

 The MPRE’s questions are largely based on the American Bar Association (ABA) Model Rules of Professional Conduct and the ABA Model Code of Judicial Conduct, but the MPRE also covers relevant court decisions as well as procedural and evidentiary rules.

-The MPRE consists of 60 multiple-choice questions—50 scored questions and 10 unscored questions.
+The MPRE consists of 60 multiple choice questions—50 scored questions and 10 unscored questions.
 As with the MBE, each question on the MPRE is followed by four possible answer options.
 You’ll have two hours to complete the exam.

 The MPRE is offered three times per year, typically in March, August, and November.
-Be sure to register early—the regular registration fee is $95, but the late registration fee is $190.
+Be sure to register early—the regular registration fee is $135, but the late registration fee is $220.

 The MPRE is scored on a scale that ranges from 50 to 100.
 The Oklahoma Board of Bar Examiners requires a minimum-passing MPRE score of 75, which is tied for the lowest minimum-passing score of any United States jurisdiction.

-The regular application fee for the Oklahoma bar exam is $125.
+The regular application fee for the Oklahoma bar exam is $500.
 For more details on fees, visit the Oklahoma Board of Bar Examiners' website.

-Oklahoma bar examination results are available approximately seven weeks after administration of the exam.
-Results are posted publicly on the Oklahoma Board of Bar Examiners’ website.
+Oklahoma bar examination results are released approximately nine weeks after administration of the examination.

 The Oklahoma Board of Bar Examiners is the organization responsible for overseeing admission to the bar in Oklahoma.
 It is through this board that you will register for the bar exam, receive exam information, and obtain your score.